geodynamics/aspect/doc/sphinx/parameters/Adiabatic_20conditions_20model.md

 **Pattern:** [Anything]

 **Documentation:** Sometimes it is convenient to use symbolic constants in the expression that describes the function, rather than having to use its numeric value everywhere the constant appears.
-These values can be defined using this parameter, in the form `var1=value1, var2=value2, ...'.
+These values can be defined using this parameter, in the form &lsquo;var1=value1, var2=value2, ...&rsquo;.

-A typical example would be to set this runtime parameter to `pi=3.1415926536' and then use `pi' in the expression of the actual formula.
-(That said, for convenience this class actually defines both `pi' and `Pi' by default, but you get the idea.)
+A typical example would be to set this runtime parameter to &lsquo;pi=3.1415926536&rsquo; and then use &lsquo;pi&rsquo; in the expression of the actual formula.
+(That said, for convenience this class actually defines both &lsquo;pi&rsquo; and &lsquo;Pi&rsquo; by default, but you get the idea.)

 (parameters:Adiabatic_20conditions_20model/Compute_20profile/Function_20expression)=
 ### __Parameter name:__ Function expression